Co-Founder & Chief Clinical Officer at Joon Care

-It turns out that gratitude is pretty powerful.
-Gratitude is associated with many positive mental health outcomes, including less depression and anxiety, better sleep, and stronger relationships.
+Gratitude is associated with many positive mental health outcomes, including less depression, anxiety and stronger relationships.
 Here are ways to incorporate gratitude into your life.

 Pandemic fatigue is real.
-For many teens and young adults, they are on their 8th month of social distancing and remote learning.
-And they’re tired of it.
-How can we help support the mental health…
+Teens and young adults are tired of it.
+Here's how we can help support their mental health.

 Snyder, Mezulis et al.